dtairych-equinix/Bk8soX/README.md

 ### Setting up variables

-The control script is responsible for building the infrastructure as well as configuring the cluster, in combination with a cloud-init file stored here:
+The control script is responsible for building the infrastructure as well as configuring the cluster, in combination with a cloud-init file stored here: https://github.com/dtairych/k8s-cloudinit.
+The Cloud Init is used to bring the host into a compliant state with the Kubernetes deployment.

 The cluster build only requires two main inputs:
 1. Equinix Metal API key
 2. Equinix Metal Org ID

+There are optional inputs for:
+1. The Domain name (for the cluster) - default is k8s.dev
+2. The number of worker nodes - default is 3

 These can be set as command line flags, or environment variables.
 A future consideration will also be to check for a local *.tfvars files and extract them from there to create a "native" Terraform variable handler as well.